 Canonical URLs in Yoast SEO

-Yoast SEO adds canonical URLs to most pages in your WordPress install.
-It does this automatically and in 99.9% of cases you don’t have to change anything about them.
-If you do want to change them, there are several ways of doing so:
+Yoast SEO (free or premium) adds canonical URLs to most pages in your WordPress install.
+It does this automatically and in 99.9% of cases you don't have to change anything about them.
+If you do want to change them, each piece of content has a canonical field where you can enter the absolute canonical URL.

 Canonical elements for paginated archives